marbl/canu/documentation/source/faq.rst

 How do I run Canu on my SLURM / SGE / PBS / LSF / Torque system?
 -------------------------------------
     Canu will detect and configure itself to use on most grids.
+You do not need to submit Canu to the grid in this case.
+    Canu will query the system for grid support, configure itself for the machines available in the grid, then submit itself to the grid for execution.
+You can then monitor the run using your grid.

-Canu will NOT request explicit time limits or queues/partitions.
+    Canu will NOT request
+    explicit time limits or queues/partitions.
 You can supply your own grid options, such as a partition on SLURM, an account code on SGE, and/or time limits with ``gridOptions="<your options list>"`` which will passed to every job submitted by Canu.
 Similar options exist for every stage of Canu, which could be used to, for example, restrict overlapping to a specific partition or queue.